 Samir LanGus is a Grammy nominated musician, born and raised in the city of Agadir, Morocco.
 Music has always been a part of the constant variety of street sounds of his city, from merchants to entertainers and calls to prayer.
-LanGus began learning Gnawa, a traditional, spiritual trance music, when he was 8 years old from the Gnawa masters of Morocco.
+LanGus began learning Gnawa, a traditional, spiritual trance music, at an early age from the Gnawa masters of Morocco especially Maalem Hamid El Kasri.

 But “Gnawa is not just the music,” says Samir.
 “It’s the culture.
 You can’t play just the sintir, you also need the karqaba (karakeb is the plural of karkaba) to have the Gnawa spirit.”
 He describes the sintir, a stringed percussion instrument made of wood and camel skin with goat gut strings, as a “powerful instrument” with an amazing sound.
 “You feel it in your heart,” he says.